-- Prepare a Recreation Management Strategy for the National Landscape by 2026, building on the foundations set out in the SAC Detailed Implementation Plans27 (Delivery Plan Action No. 22). - Maintain the public rights of way and permissive routes so that they are usable and navigable (Delivery Plan Action No. 29).
+• Prepare a Recreation Management Strategy for the National Landscape by 2026, building on the foundations set out in the SAC Detailed Implementation Plans27 (Delivery Plan Action No. 22).

 24 Footprint Ecology, The Cannock Chase Special Area of Conservation (SAC), Strategic Access Management & Monitoring Measures Detailed Implementation Plan: Car Parkin, (2020)